frederic-perez/AmE-dictionary/data/idioms.md

 __turn a deaf ear (to someone or something)__
 __turn around__ :three: __7__ To improve in some way, especially after a poor performance.
 To change something unsuccessful into something successful. _The playoffs start in a month—that doesn’t leave much time for things to turn around._
 __turn away__ To refuse to let someone come into a place.
-__turn heads__ :three: To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
+__turn heads__ :four: To capture people’s attention due to being exceptionally interesting, beautiful, unusual, or novel.
 The image is of people literally turning to stare at something as it passes by.
-__turn of phrase__ :two::hammer:
+__turn of phrase__ :dart::three::hammer:
 __turn on someone__ To attack someone. _I thought the strange dog was friendly, but suddenly it turned on me and bit me._
 __turn out all right__
 __turn out__ __6__ _v_ To result or end up as; to be ultimately discovered or considered to be (something). _I thought the dinner turned out really well!_ _He turned out to be a liar when all was said and done._ _Turns out I never lost the ticket—it was in my pocket the whole time!_
 __turn over a new leaf__ :two: To change one’s behavior, usually in a positive way. _Jason has really turned over a new leaf—he hasn’t been in the slightest bit of trouble in months._
 __turn over every stone__
 __turn something around__
+__turn tail__ To run away or flee, usually in fear. _The burglars turned tail at the sound of our security alarm._
 __turn the corner__
 __turn the tables__ :six: To change or reverse something dramatically. _Wow, they really turned the tables on their opponents after the intermission.
 The score went from 0-3 to 5-3!_ _Feds turning the tables on sexual predators._
 __turn turtle__ To turn upside down; to flip over.
 This phrase is often used to describe overturned boats or ships. _You need to wear a life jacket because there’s always a chance that the boat could turn turtle._